rickhofstede/evohome-cli/README.md

 - `cancel`:
     - `cancel zone Bathroom temperature override`: Cancel the temperature override of the "Bathroom" zone.

+Auto-completion (using tab) can be used for discovering and auto-completing commands.

 ### 4. Support

 Please request support by creating an 'issue' [here](https://github.com/rickhofstede/evohome-cli/issues).